SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Right below the browser, there are some functions for the browser.
 Click here the `add custom tracks` option.
 This should load a new page where you can select the right genome and add you own data.
-For loading the genome, select the `Other` in the drop-down menu next to `clade`.
+For loading the genome, select the `Other` in the drop-down menu next to `clade` on the top of the page.
 Then, select `S. cerevisiae` next to `genome` and then select the assembly `Apr.
 2011`.
 On the same page, upload a bed or wig file next to `Paste URLs or data`.
 Note that for this the bed or wig files need to be cleaned using [clean_bedwigfiles.py](#clean_bedwigfilespy).